folke/persistence.nvim/README.md

   options = { "buffers", "curdir", "tabpages", "winsize" }, -- sessionoptions used for saving
-  pre_save = nil, -- a function to call before saving the session save_empty = false, -- don't save if there are no open file buffers }
+  pre_save = nil, -- a function to call before saving the session save_empty = false, -- don't save if there are no open file buffers capture_startup_directory = true, -- use directory which was current at start() call }
 ```